 D.1 Test procedure

-As speech test signal, the second sentence of the first female speaker (female1.wav) of the English test sentences according to ITU-T P.501 is used. .
+As speech test signal, the second sentence of the first female speaker (female1.wav) of the English test sentences according to ITU-T P.501 is used.
 When measuring in receiving direction the signal is pre-filtered according to the used bandwith and normalized to an active speech level of -16dBm0.
-When measuring in sending direction the signal is normalized to an active speech level of -4.7 dBPa.
+When measuring in sending direction the signal is calibrated to an active speech level of -4.7 dBPa at MRP.
+For electrical interface UE, the active speech level is calibrated to -60 dBV for analogue and to -16 dBm0 for digital connections.
 The sequence is centered within a 4.0s time window and repeated 40 times, resulting in a test file of 160.0s length.
 Alternatively CSS signals may be used with the corresponding adaptation of the step size to 333ms.
 The test signal used shall be reported.

 [...]